sa-y-an/sa-y-an/README.md

 - Sometimes I build websites primarily using Django 😅. -->

 - I usually code in python
-- Currently learning what to learn
+- Interested in learning why and when causes Neural Network architectures fail.

-Thanks for visiting. 😊 <br>
+Thanks for visiting. <br>
-Have a good day/night !!!

 <!--